fractaldotbox/storacha-image-service/README.md

 - TODO switch to jotai for client state
   - https://docs.astro.build/en/recipes/sharing-state-islands/

-## Demo projects
+## Demo services

 ### HttpCat
-- Demo where static contnet is stored under content
+- Cat image for each HTTP status
+- Hybird of pre-existing upload and end-user upload

 ## Reference use cases